2nd > February > 2012 Archive

 US space agency NASA has released a new video of the back side of the Moon, filmed by its newly-arrived duo of GRAIL lunar probe craft.
 Here it is:

 Toss straw into wind, see where it blows.
 Ah, it's landed on the square marked 'Apple to unveil iPhone 5 in June'.

 The Register has changed its comments moderation policy, making the UK's biggest IT pro talking shop even more immediate, enthralling and noisy.

-iOS App of the Week I’m a news junkie, and when I recently cancelled my Sky subscription I found that the one channel that I really missed was CNN.
+iOS App of the WeekiOS App of the Week I’m a news junkie, and when I recently cancelled my Sky subscription I found that the one channel that I really missed was CNN.
 So I was pleased to find that there’s a free CNN app that is available in versions for both iPhone and iPad.

 Former Culture Secretary Ben Bradshaw said Google could stop links to the material appearing in results but decides not to.
 He made the comments during a question-and-answer session conducted by the Joint Committee on Privacy and Injunctions.